 “The great thing about ‘cross is you can buy a really good bike without much money.
-The disc brakes now are really good, and have excellent mud clearance so if you only have one bike that’s good.
-The 1×11 system makes it super simple for maintenance too.
-So [I’d recommend] 1×11, disc brakes, whatever frame you can afford.
+[I’d recommend] 1x, disc brakes, whatever frame you can afford.

 “Use the same set up as your road bike.
 Sometimes people have the saddle lower – but fundamentally your saddle height on your road bike is set up for the most efficient pedalling, and a ‘cross race is still a bike race – so why change it?”

 Pay attention to tyre pressure.
-If PSI is important on the road, it’s important-er in the mud: “The biggest error for roadies is to turn up with high tyre pressure, bumpy terrain is a nightmare on 100 PSI.
-Even though road cyclists will be used to the feeling of high pressure, anything over 25 is unnecessary, it might be faster on the flats, but a muddy corner will give you no grip and might cause a fall.”
+If PSI is important on the road, it’s important-er in the mud – Field says: “Anything over 25 is unnecessary, it might be faster on the flats, but a muddy corner will give you no grip and might cause a fall.”

 How do you train for cyclocross?

 The best training sessions prepare you for racing – so when it comes to cyclocross, Field suggests you keep it in the natural habitat.